loboramiro/stat418-finalproject/scripts/README.md

 Processes Consumer Price Index (CPI) and Regional Price Parities (RPP) data to create an adjusted CPI metric by state.
 This helps account for cost-of-living differences across regions.

 `merge_clean_model_panel.R`
-Merges cleaned BLS and labor action datasets to build the final dataset used for modeling.
+Merges cleaned BLS, CPI, and labor action datasets to build the final dataset used for modeling.

 ## Subfolders